-- Do not attempt to install the VPC trolley while the crane is on the carbody jacks. - The crane must be on crawlers before you attempt to install the VPC trolley.
+- Do not attempt to install the VPC trolley while the crane is on blocking. - The crane must be on crawlers before you attempt to install the VPC trolley.

 Disregard this procedure if the VPC trolley was shipped on the rotating bed.